Tehnix/master-thesis/Chapter/Approaches_to_offloading.md

 \ \

 We would like our server-side routing function to act as an entry point for the server-side, and then have a mapping of `String`s to actual functions.
-If we could make sure a piece of \gls{th} code ran at the end, we could build up a list of function names to functions, but unfortunately we have no guarentee of order in the compilation.
+If we could make sure a piece of \gls{th} code ran at the end, we could build up a list of function names to functions, but unfortunately we have no guarantee of order in the compilation.
 So, we need to divide up our compilation processes into a client compilation, which features the `deriveOffload` code, and a server compilation, which would construct the endpoint from the information made available from the finished client compilation.
 As such, one way to go about it is to generate a file consisting of all the mappings we need, and then have the server compilation read in this file and generate the Haskell code, via \gls{th}, that we need.

 Let us first extend the `deriveOffload`, as shown in [@lst:approach_th_deriveoffload_extended], to also write out the mapping in a file, in the format of `functionString:function`, separating each mapping by a newline.